antoinechaney/antoinechaney.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in development economics at Dial (Développement, Institutions et Mondialisation)
+I am a PhD student in development economics at Dial (Développement, Institutions et Mondialisation), a research unit of the LEDa.

 I am jointly supervised by Najat El Mekkaoui and Kenneth Houngbedji.